JamIsKrZy/ParkTeract/README.md

   Added Feature:
   - Added Exp Bar on Progressive Characters
-  - Added a game Mechanic on Dog Level 3 :boomerang:
+  - Added a Game Feature on Dog Level 3 :boomerang:

 When Finished, will convert the .jar file into .exe